top of page

 (2023)

 A celebration of chosen family, Family Tree is the culmination of a multimedia project I created over the summer of 2023.
-I traveled around the country in pilgrimages to my loved ones, taking their photographs, painting their portraits, writing a series of short vignettes capturing my relationship to each person, and creating a 52-minute film.
-My solo exhibition, held at Stanford University’s Mohr Gallery in March 2024, featured the twelve paintings (created with oil paint and gold leaf on 6-inch diameter wood panels), alongside accompanying texts and inkjet prints.
+I traveled around the country in pilgrimages to my loved ones.
+Lugging around my DSLR camera, I took candid photographs of each person while venturing through the bustling city or strolling along a lakeside trail.
+I then painted their portraits, wrote accompanying vignettes, and created a 52-minute film documenting my journey and process of creation.
+My solo exhibition at Stanford University’s Mohr Gallery in March 2024 featured twelve paintings, alongside twelve accompanying texts and inkjet prints of the digital photographs.